 A crazy-weird wonderful, painful ghetto of theoretical tuning.
-The author is as brilliant as he is troublesome, and you must pay for the delcious tuning knowledge in this software by navigating the labrynth he built around it.
+The author is as brilliant as he is troublesome, and you must pay for the delicious tuning knowledge in this software by navigating the labyrinth he built around it.

-The software has many brilliant but abstruse fatures, few of which repay the time investment, because you have not time left after the lengthy battle with the installation process.
-However, the database of scales, and the easy conversion between different tuning formats is awesome, and pretty simple once you have got the dman thing running.
+The software has many brilliant but abstruse features, few of which repay the time investment, because you have not time left after the lengthy battle with the installation process.
+However, the database of scales, and the easy conversion between different tuning formats is awesome, and pretty simple once you have got the damn thing running.

-tl;dr. The Scala software is a horrible mess, and mainteined by one lone crazy guy with opinionated ideas about software that probably don’t match yours.
+tl;dr The Scala software is a horrible mess, and maintained by one lone crazy guy with opinionated ideas about software that are unlikely to match yours.
 Unless your needs are particular, I’d recommend downloading the library of tunings only and using music21 or supercollider to play those tunings without wasting time on installing this peculiar and fragile setup.

 Recommended: install on a linux VM.

 Everything else requires too much dicking around with the author’s brazenly inconvenient, outdated and opinionated installation system, which requires you to install things in places you’d rather not, using versions you’d rather not.